Together, we can drive sample excellence in clinical research.

 Recognizing that the current approach to biospecimen management was unsustainable and that patients deserved better, industry leaders rallied behind the idea of collective action.
 In June 2024, Slope spearheaded the launch of the BMC with eight founding sponsor organizations.

-The consortium's mission was clear: to provide a platform for industry collaboration and to drive meaningful change that no single entity could achieve alone.
-Today, the BMC's membership has grown to include 20+ sponsor member companies across the US and Europe, as well as clinical research sites, fostering a holistic approach to improving biospecimen management practices.
+The consortium's mission was clear: to provide a platform for cross-stakeholder collaboration and to drive meaningful change that no single entity could achieve alone.

 October 2023